 Working with InDesign will be familiar to anyone who has worked with an Adobe program in the past, although it’s also fairly easy to learn the basics no matter what your current skill level is.
 Adobe has updated InDesign to match their other Creative Cloud apps to offer built-in learning options on the startup screen, although the available videos are fairly limited at the moment.
 Fortunately, there are plenty of other training materials available through the InDesign online help or through the tutorial links we listed earlier.

-I find that working with InDesign is as intuitive as working with any vector-based application such as Illustrator, CorelDRAW or Affinity Designer.
+I find that working with InDesign is as intuitive as working with any vector-based application such as Adobe Illustrator, CorelDRAW or Affinity Designer.
 There are a couple of strange issues that tend to occur when resizing images – sometimes you’ll find yourself resizing the container of the image rather than the image itself, and getting InDesign to recognize the switch between the two isn’t always as easy as it should be.

 Perhaps the most confusing aspect for new users might not actually have anything to do with InDesign, but rather with the measurement units used by the publishing industry: points and picas instead of inches or centimeters.
 A new measurement system can be hard to adapt to, but you can even customize this aspect of the interface if you’d like.
 If you’re going to be doing serious design work in InDesign, it’s probably better just to accept your fate and get comfortable with this second system, as it will provide you with much greater flexibility in your layout design.